 During her tenure in Washington, Loretta has brought critical funding to local law enforcement, including funds for purchasing body armor, support ballistics identification technology, and start-up grants for the Orange County Counter-Human Trafficking Task Force.
 As a senior member of the Homeland Security Committee, Loretta is a strong voice for local first responders, ensuring that they receive the necessary funding to undertake federally required mandates, and preserving programs like the Urban Areas Security Initiative (UASI), which helps secure local communities against potential terrorist attacks.
 Loretta recognizes that our police and firefighters are not only first responders — they are the front line in our battle against terrorism.

 Loretta is the ranking female member and a senior Democrat on the House Armed Services Committee, and has been a vocal advocate for U.S. soldiers serving around the world, particularly those serving in combat zones.
+In an effort to address our nation's deficit, she provides oversight and accountability over defense spending, while ensuring our servicemembers are effectively equipped.
 She personally worked to change the law to ensure that active duty Reservists serving in Iraq had access to TRICARE, the military healthcare system.
 She has also been a strong ally for women in military, helping rewrite the U.S. Code of Military Justice to include a meaningful sexual assault statute that punishes offenders and empowers survivors of abuse.
 And Loretta has helped local businesses in Orange County in the defense industry by assisting them in bidding for defense subcontracts.
 During her time in Congress, Loretta has brought more than $80 million in defense spending back to Orange County.

 In Support of Working Men and Women